MUebachs/RDMTraining4NFDI_Hybrid-Event-Research_Data_Management_for-NFDI_Consortia/README.md

  - ...write and review DMPs independently.
  - ...support researchers writing DMPs — e.g. evaluate the completeness and accuracy of answers.
  - ...design and deliver didactic scenarios to train and empower other researchers.

-## Table of Contents

-1. Data Management Plan (DMP): Refreshing Your Knowledge
-2. DMP Templates: A deep dive
-3. Best Practices for Template Creation and Support
-4. Facilitating DMP Learning

 ## 1. Data Management Plan (DMP): Refreshing Your Knowledge